yoofie/Telemetry-Studio-Public/README.md

 # Telemetry Studio Public Overview

 Hello internet strangers, this project main purpose is to show some public images of a program I have been working on in my free time.

 Its main purpose is to show live telemetry data streaming from microcontrollers at buttery smooth framerates.

+The program is currently private because this entire project started with me experimenting with various coding techniques regarding muti-threading, graphics programming, Rust & C++ FFI, etc. I do not intend to relase it as it currently is.
+Perhaps it might be paid software or open source in the future - I don't know yet.

 ## Quick Intro
 In the automotive industry, it is common to debug and monitor ECU behaviour by watching the network traffic over CAN & LIN bus.
 Since the ECU is handling multiple concurrent operations at a time, we need to be able to monitor multiple state-machines, debug signals and other arbitrary data comping from the ECU in a graphical way over time.
 This program aims to be a "data oscilloscope" for these internal signals which you can then use to find bugs, implmenet a fix and then confirm the fix.